edgaremy/typst-sunny-orasis/README.md

 ## Going further
 If you want to make deeper changes, specifically to the Title and Authors formatting, I strongly recommend to copy the entire template yourself, instead of importing it.
-Doing it this way, you will still have access to the `lib.typ` file, allowing you to change anything to your liking.
+Doing it this way, you will still have access to the `orasis.typ` file, allowing you to change anything to your liking.